 Skype for Business is often improvised for online business meetings.
 Businesses employing these non-specialized software applications, however, miss out on a great deal.
 There are better ways to go about meetings, when one has access to custom-built applications.
 Specialized meeting apps such as Click Meeting offer features that businesses need — offline messaging, reliable connections, and webinar ability, among others.
 Multilevel meeting features are an important plus — they allow higher management in the middle of large, mixed meetings, to retreat for discussions.

 Just as remote desktop software helps employees who are geographically spread out, to get together and share their work in virtual conferences, cloud storage allows them to bring their resources together.
 When employees routinely save everything that they do to the cloud instead of a local drive, every piece of work that employees may create, or every file or resource that they may need, is always within reach.
-From Amazon Cloud to Dropbox, several cost-effective alternatives available.
+From Amazon Cloud to Dropbox & Asset Bank, several cost-effective alternatives available.

 Apps that help with logistics